Hint mode is switched on Switch off

 The key consideration in pricing perpetual options is the establishment of conditions for optimal exercise.
 Optimal exercise is defined as the point at which it becomes advantageous for the option holder to exercise the option.
 This decision hinges on the underlying asset’s performance and when it reaches a specific level known as the optimal exercise barrier.
 Mathematically, the optimal exercise barrier represents the point at which the present values of the option’s price and the payoff converge, signaling the ideal moment for the option holder to exercise their right to buy or sell the underlying asset.

 Determining this optimal exercise barrier is a critical step in pricing perpetual options, as it signifies the point at which exercising the option becomes favorable and, therefore, helps ascertain the option’s fair market value.
-The perpetual nature of these options requires a specialized approach that takes into account the continuous and ongoing potential for exercise, making their pricing an intriguing and complex facet of the financial markets.

 Example of a Perpetual Option